Quick Answer: How do you truly embrace your imperfections?

 "Doing your best" sometimes means doing absolutely nothing at all.

 Sir Cucumber Dog is not built for high-speed action.
 He is built for sharp wit, wearing Cucumber cream and green, and maximal leisure.
 If a pug can rest without shame after walking three feet to the kitchen, so can you.
+Normalise the glorious glitch in your personal matrix.
+Plonk your drink down on a funny coaster, sit on the sofa, and refuse to feel bad about it.

 Lesson 3: The Universal Squish (Wrinkles Are a Badge of Honour)